sleemjm1/Linux/Bash_sleemjm1/README.txt

 task1:

-There are 3 files & 1 sub-directory in this directory.
-The directory is named test_files, and has a bunch of simple bash scripts that I used when experimenting with creating various functions within the main bash_assignment script.
-These scripts are not important as they were just used for testing purposes.
-So I am not going to describe what they do.
-If you are interested, there are comments explaining the scripts in the scripts themselves.
+There are 3 files in this directory. bash_assignment.sh, delete_users.sh, and users.txt

 Below is a brief description of the files in the task1 directory: